juliakorea/juliakorea.github.io/latest/_sources/manual/strings.txt

 for new encodings is quite easy.
 In particular, Julia also provides :obj:`UTF16String` and :obj:`UTF32String` types, constructed by :func:`utf16` and :func:`utf32` respectively, for UTF-16 and UTF-32 encodings.
-It also provides aliases :obj:`WString` and :func:`wstring` for either UTF-16 or UTF-32 strings, depending on the size of ``Cwchar_t``.
 Additional discussion of other encodings and how to implement support for them is beyond the scope of this document for the time being.
 For further discussion of UTF-8 encoding issues, see the section below on `byte array literals <#Byte+Array+Literals>`_,